Werner-Staeblein/Project-1/README.md

 - **[Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)**- To check responsiveness of page, debug code, and important lighthouse checks for performance, accessibility, best practices, SEO

 - **[Techsini](https://techsini.com/multi-mockup/index.php)** - to generate multi-device image with different screensizes and devices possibly used by user

+- **[Balsamiq](https://balsamiq.com/)** - to generate wireframe and layout for first page and think about structure of containers, sections, image/text combinations

 - A template provided by Code Institute for the workspace of the project